 Yet, outside sales or field sales is significant for companies that have complex or high-priced products.
 No matter what business you are in, as long as you need to reach out to customers, you will need a field sales strategy that works.
-It brings us to the question – how do you find one, and why can’t you just depend on online sales?
+It brings us to the question – how do you find one, and why can’t you just depend on online or virtual sales?

 Let us explore these answers.